-5 Authentic Bulgarian Restaurants in Plovdiv Not To Miss
+7 Authentic Bulgarian Restaurants Not To Miss in Plovdiv (2024)

-Plovdiv, the 2019 European Capital of Culture, is one of the oldest continuously inhabited cities in Europe.
+Hailed as the European Capital of Culture in 2019, it’s also one of the oldest continuously inhabited cities in Europe.

-Each of the Plovdiv restaurants we visited offered their own unique twist to Bulgarian cuisine.
+Plovdiv restaurants showcase the cuisine with pride, each offering its own unique twist to Bulgarian cuisine.

 Authentic Food Quest Page_Break